 This is our first California Christmas vacation report.
 (Definitely not going to be the last one, we go back to California from Seattle, Washington every year to see family.)

 Initially, I didn’t see the point of tallying up the total for our vacation – but in the long term – this will not be the only vacation or Christmas holiday trip we will take so I would really like (at least for myself) to be able to track the expenses in the form of an expense diary.
-I’ve asked Jared countless times how much was our airfare from last year and either of us can even remember the first number.
+I’ve asked Hubby countless times how much was our airfare from last year and either of us can even remember the first number.

 I went into holiday mode with the word ‘splurge’ in my mind.
-We have been so good this year.
-Our net worth ballooned up by $350K and we had

-an annoying dragged out a nail-biting run-up to the millionaire club.
 Splurge can mean different things but our definition of a splurge is definitely doused with raw fish and rice vinegar.

-Jared’s mom is a big Star Wars fan.
+My in-laws are a big Star Wars fan.
 I have never…ever…seen any Star Wars.
 On New Year’s Eve, the family put on the first and second Star Wars movies for me to watch.
 You’re not part of this nerdy family until you watch at least one Star Wars movie.
 The V Star Wars movie is definitely better than the IV from a purely cinematic point of view.

 All those episodes parodies of Star Wars from Family Guy finally make sense to me now.

 |$11||Return flight for 2 to Seattle|